 *If this becomes a remote program, the program cost will change to reflect this shift in expenses.
 The program cost will then be $150.

 The actual cost of the Onward Israel program is much higher, and is subsidized up to 70% by Onward Israel, private donors, and local Jewish communities and institutions.

 Masa-eligible participants in programs which are part of the Onward/Masa partnership may qualify for additional scholarships.
 For more information, call Onward Israel or your local partner professional.

-Accommodations: Apartment or dorm-style housing in Tel Aviv.
+Accommodations: Apartment, hostel, hotel, or dorm-style housing in Tel Aviv.

 The number of participants to an apartment or room is dependent on the size of the accommodations and number of participants on the program.
 While meeting common standards, Onward Israel housing differs by program and even within a program.
 To learn more about this and other Onward Israel housing details, please visit our housing FAQ.

-~Must meet MASA eligibility – identify as Jewish and have NOT spent 3 or more months in Israel as part of an educational or peer-program (this includes semester abroad, gap year or any other MASA or Onward Israel program)
+– Must meet MASA eligibility – identify as Jewish and have NOT spent 3 or more months in Israel as part of an educational or peer-program after high school (this includes semester abroad, gap year or any other MASA program)*

 Not sure what type of internship you are looking for or unsure if you can find it in Israel?
 Our internship coordinators work one-on-one with each participant!

 *In the event that the program needs to shift to be entirely remote, there could be additional limitations on the types of internship placements available.
 Participants will be asked to be flexible under these circumstances and Onward Israel is committed to making sure participants still have a professional and positive work experience.

 Applicants interested in internships in the fields of Engineering, Computer Science, Finance, Law and Medicine please click here for some important information regarding placements: